python/cpython/Doc/reference/executionmodel.rst

 Annotation scopes are used in the following contexts:

 * Type parameter lists for :ref:`generic type aliases <generic-type-aliases>`.
 * Type parameter lists for :ref:`generic functions <generic-functions>`.
-The function's annotations are executed within the annotation scope, but its defaults and decorators are not.
+  A generic function's annotations are executed within the annotation scope, but its defaults and decorators are not.
 * Type parameter lists for :ref:`generic classes <generic-classes>`.
-The class's base classes and keyword arguments are executed within the annotation scope, but its decorators are not.
+  A generic class's base classes and keyword arguments are executed within the annotation scope, but its decorators are not.
 * The bounds and constraints for type variables (:ref:`lazily evaluated <lazy-evaluation>`).